 - Certification of Health Care Provider.
 An employee requesting family and medical leave must submit the Certification of Health Care Provider form to Human Resources within fifteen (15) calendar days of receipt of the form, absent extenuating circumstances.

 Health care provider includes a doctor of medicine or osteopathy, dentist, podiatrist, clinical psychologist, optometrist, nurse practitioner, nurse-midwife, or a clinical social worker that is authorized to practice in the state of Texas or in the state the person resides for persons who reside outside the state of Texas.

 - Certification Elements.
 Certification must state the date of the onset of the serious condition, its probable duration, and appropriate medical facts.
 If the leave is because of the employee's condition, the certification must also state that the employee is unable to perform the functions of his or her position.
 When leave is taken to care for a family member, the certification must state that the employee is required to provide care for the family member and estimate the amount of time the employee will need.
 For an intermittent leave, the dates of treatment and duration must be specified.

-- If Human Resource Services has reason to doubt the validity of the certification, it will require the employee to obtain certification from a second health care provider designated or approved by the University.
+- If Human Resources has reason to doubt the validity of the certification, it will require the employee to obtain certification from a second health care provider designated or approved by the University.
 In the event that the second certification differs from that of the first health care provider, the certification of a third provider, jointly approved by the University and the employee, may be required.
 The certification of the third provider shall be considered final and binding on the University and the employee.
 Second and third opinions shall be obtained at the University's expense.